Last reviewed: 15/06/25

 34) Electrical equipment exposed to the weather to be of weather-proof design or alternatively provided with suitable protection against the ingress of water to the satisfaction of the Organisers

 35) All generators must be located, secured, and barriered so as to prevent injury through inadvertent contact, and to allow adequate ventilation to prevent overheating, to the satisfaction of the Organisers.
-It is the responsibility of stallholders to supply barriers/guards.
+It is the responsibility of Stallholders to supply barriers/guards.

 36) Where generators are designed for use with earth rods, these shall be used in accordance with the manufacturer’s instructions.